-On August 3, Central Maine Power ("CMP") filed an Engineering and Procurement Agreement ("E&P Agreement") between CMP and FPL Energy Wyman LLC ("FPL Wyman") that authorizes CMP to begin engineering and procurement of long lead-time items necessary for establishment of the interconnection of FPL Wyman's proposed 16.7 MW battery storage project to be located on Cousin's Island in Yarmouth, Maine.
+On August 3, CMP filed an Engineering and Procurement Agreement ("E&P Agreement") between CMP and FPL Energy Wyman LLC ("FPL Wyman") that authorizes CMP to begin engineering and procurement of long lead-time items necessary for establishment of the interconnection of FPL Wyman's proposed 16.7 MW battery storage project to be located on Cousin's Island in Yarmouth, Maine.
 An effective date of July 25, 2016 was requested.
-Comments on this filing are due on or before
+Comments on this filing were due on or before August 24, 2016; none were filed.
+This matter is pending before the FERC.
+If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).